realSergiy/sigen-sam-strip/README.md

   docker compose down
   ```

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines to get started.

-## License

-See the LICENSE file for details.

 ---

-By following these instructions, you should have a fully functional development environment for both the frontend and backend of the SAM 2 Demo.
+By following these instructions, you should have a fully functional development environment for the sigen-gallery-backend.
 Happy coding!